petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-up-warehouses.md

    You must set the geolocation before you can activate the warehouse.
    ```

-1. You must link a warehouse to one or more channels after creation.
+1. Link the warehouse to one or more channels.
 This determines the product inventory for those channels.

    Click the *Eligibility* tab, select *Specific Channels*, enter a channel name and click *Select*.